-“But the key goal that we’re attempting to achieve with this fork is to construct a perpetually ASIC-resistant variant of Bitcoin,” said Robert Kuhne, another Bitcoin Gold contributor, in describing the use of the project to Bitcoin Magazine.
+“But the key goal that we’re attempting to achieve with this fork is to construct a perpetually ASIC-resistant variant of Bitcoin,” said Robert Kuhne, another Bitcoin Gold contributor, in describing the use of the project to Bitcoin Market Insider.

 Bgold contributors like Regojo and Kuhne think that Bitcoin’s proof-of-work hashing algorithm has been essentially divided from the introduction of specialized ASIC (application-specific integrated circuit) mining hardware.
 In the first years of Bitcoin’s presence, human users were frequently also miners; this has since become concentrated into relatively centralized data centres operated by specialists.